 Jolly Papa is a creative partnership.
 In 2015 Eme & Michael received a grant from the Montgomery County Arts & Humanities Council to help fund their debut album as a songwriting and production team.
 “The Legend” by Jolly Papa includes 10 original tracks composed, recorded, mixed and mastered at Jolly Papa’s Rootstock Studios (Silver Spring, MD).
 A dozen musicians contributed their talents to this recording, including members of DC Highlife Stars and Eme & Heteru, plus collaborations with vocalists Latoya Ekemode (Nigeria) and Atemi (Kenya).
-You can preview the full tracks and find links to purchase CDs or downloads on our Jolly Papa Music page.
+You can preview the tracks and purchase CDs or downloads on our Jolly Papa CDBaby page.

 Thanks for listening!